-School safety is a primary concern of Kohler School.
-The school is always in compliance with all laws, rules and regulations pertaining to hazardous materials and state earthquake standards.
+School safety is a primary concern of Westside Elementary.
+The school is in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
 Each classroom and office area has an Emergency Preparedness Guide.
-The school at large has regular fire drill, lockdown, and duck and cover procedure rehearsals.
-In recent years, we have increased playground supervision which has reduced the student to supervisory ratio on the yard.
-Our school can readily dispatch law enforcement through the district's Safe Schools Police Officer Program.
-The safety plan was most recently reviewed with staff in the spring of 2016.
+The school at large has regular fire drill, lock down, and duck and cover procedure rehearsals.
+In recent years we have increased playground supervision, which has reduced the student to supervisory ratio on the yard.
+Our school can readily dispatch law enforcement through our district's Safe Schools Police Officer program.
+The Safety Plan is updated and reviewed with staff annually.